 As he entered the Tippecanoe Loan and Trust Company in plain clothes, he was shot three times, one shot striking him in the face and died of his wounds at the scene.

 The five male suspects escaped with $831 in a stolen car with Iowa license plates.

 After another bank robbery three years later, a 37- and 47-year-old man were killed and a 65-year-old suspect died by suicide while being pursued by police near Sidell, Illinois.

-The 23-year-old offender was granted parole by the governor in 1952 while the 25-year-old offender was granted parole by the governor in 1950.
+The 23-year-old offender was granted parole by Governor Henry F. Schricker in 1952 and discharged by Governor George N. Craig in 1956.
+The 25-year-old offender was granted parole by Governor Henry F. Schricker in 1950.

 The group of men were also suspected of robbing the Farmers State Bank in Frankfort of $140,000 on December 3, 1930.